Maltob03/MaltobKit/content/docs/CoreData/index.md

 3 var accounts: FetchedResults<Account>
 ```

-So in the line number 1 with @Enviroment if the value changes, SwiftUI updates any parts of your view that depend on the value.
+The @Environment property wrapper automatically updates any parts of the view that depend on the managed object context.

-The FetchRequest property wrapper is used to declare a FetchedResults property that provides a collection of Core Data managed objects to a SwiftUI view.
+The @FetchRequest property wrapper declares a FetchedResults property, providing a collection of CoreData managed objects to the SwiftUI view.

-In the accounts variable we put the FetchRequest
+The ListView view displays the fetched accounts in a list, and the deleteAccounts function allows deleting items.

 ## Display the entities